What is the Early Years Foundation Stage (EYFS)?

 Child Initiated Learning:

 This is the time of the day where the children choose what activities/resources they want to explore.
 It is during this time that the staff observe and take time to extend the child’s skills and knowledge based on the child’s interests.
-All of our practitioners used high quality questions in order to assess and monitor the children’s understanding as well as to extend the children’s learning in these situations.
+All our practitioners used high quality questions to assess and monitor the children’s understanding as well as to extend the children’s learning in these situations.

-Tapestry is a secure online learning journal used to record photographs, observations and comments, in line with the Early Years Foundation Stage curriculum, to build up a record of your child’s experiences during their time with us.
+Tapestry is a secure online learning journal used to record photographs, observations, and comments, in line with the Early Years Foundation Stage curriculum, to build up a record of your child’s experiences during their time with us.
 This system allows us to work with parents and carers to share information and record the children’s play and learning in and outside of the classroom.

 Tapestry provides each individual child with their own learning journal held securely online.
 Parents and carers are given their own log-in using their email and password (which is pre-set by us but can be changed by you to make it more secure).
 All our staff are given a secure log-in.
-They can then upload observations, photographs or videos; recording children’s achievements and assessing their learning in reference to the EYFS curriculum.
+They can then upload observations, photographs, or videos, recording children’s achievements and assessing their learning in reference to the EYFS curriculum.